Connected Machine agent network requirements

 URLs

-The table below lists the URLs that must be available in order to install and use the Connected Machine agent.
+This table lists the URLs that must be available to install and use the Connected Machine agent.

 Agent resource Description When required